Wu Tse-yuan

-Wu Tse-yuan (伍澤元 (Wǔ Zéyuán); 17 August 1945 – 22 September 2008) was a Taiwanese politician, known for his involvement in black gold politics, and ties to gangs.
+Wu Tse-yuan (伍澤元 (Wǔ Zéyuán); 17 August 1945 – 22 September 2008) was a Taiwanese politician and engineer known for his involvement in black gold politics and ties to gangs.

 Education and early career

-Wu studied law at Central Police University after attending what became the National Pingtung University of Education.
-Subsequently, he enrolled at National Taiwan University's Graduate School of Building and Planning, and completed a master's degree in transportation engineering at National Chiao Tung University, followed by a doctorate in engineering at Chinese Culture University.
-He later pursued further education at the Graduate Program of Building and Construction within the University of London.
+After graduating from National Pingtung Senior High School, Wu studied criminology at Central Police University and obtained his bachelor's degree in 1971.
+He then earned a master's degree in transportation engineering from National Chiao Tung University in 1979 and his Ph.D. in urban planning and architecture from Chinese Culture University in 1986.
+His doctoral dissertation was titled, "A study of the implementation performance of China's current housing policy" (我國現行住宅政策執行績效之研究).
+He later completed graduate studies in England when studying construction at The Bartlett Faculty of the Built Environment of University College London.

 Political career

 A protégé of Lee Teng-hui, Wu was also close to Wang Jin-pyng and Lien Chan.
 As leader of the Taiwan Provincial Planning and Developing Department from 1988 to 1992, Wu began taking kickbacks from a company installing water pumps in Banqiao District.
 He contested the 1993 local elections as a Kuomintang candidate for the magistracy of Pingtung County and won reelection in 1997.
 Wu was indicted in 1996 for his actions in Banqiao, but not detained until a 1997 court order and had been released on medical parole in 1998.
 Later that year, local media reported Wu's expulsion from the Kuomintang.
 He gained legal immunity in December via his election to the Legislative Yuan, as a representative for Pingtung County.
 In January 2000, Wu Tse-yuan and Lien Chan were accused of land speculation in Wuqi, Taichung, dating back to 1993.
 On 30 November 2000, the Taiwan High Court sentenced Wu to fifteen years imprisonment for the Banqiao corruption case.
 A week later, the Executive Yuan proposed an amendment to the Public Officials Election and Recall Law targeting Wu and other politicians involved with black gold politics.
 The amendment sought to bar anyone serving a suspended sentence, a sentence longer than ten years imprisonment, or a death sentence from seeking public office.
 In addition, convicted racketeers released within ten years of an election would also be illegible for that election cycle.
 In March 2001, Wu was indicted in another corruption scandal involving the Pali Sewage Treatment Plant.
 He, Lo Fu-chu, and other legislators planned on founding a new political group affiliated with Lee Teng-hui in 2001, but the proposal was postponed that July.
 Wu left for Japan on 29 December 2001 as part of a junket, and never returned to Taiwan.
 He was tracked to Guangzhou some time later.

 In 2004, Taiwan Pineapple Group executive Huang Tsung-hung claimed that he bribed Wu in 1999 and asked Wu to help him secure a loan for his company.